Getting Around Vietnam

 Driving here is quite different from driving in western cultures.
 We’ll explore some of the ways driving is different, and what you’ll need to adapt to.

 City driving in Vietnam is chaotic and hectic.
 Locals rarely follow accepted road rules and rules are rarely enforced by police.
-People make turns with very little warning and all sorts of obstacles may present themselves, from people crossing the street to a stray banana stand or a loose dog.
+People take turns with very little warning.
+All sorts of obstacles may present themselves, from people crossing the street to a stray banana stand or a loose dog.

 Honking is especially common in Vietnam, and westerners should not take it personally.
 It’s culturally accepted and usually serves more as a fair warning than as a bit of angry retribution.